mpiraux/mpf/README.md

 mpf.add_variable('parallel', range(1,9))
 mpf.add_variable('zerocopy', {'': 'disabled', '-Z': 'enabled'})

-@mpf.run(role='server', daemon=True)
+@mpf.run(role='server')
 def start_server():
-    !iperf3 -s -1 > /dev/null
+    %ex iperf3 -D -s -1 > /dev/null

 @mpf.run(role='client', delay=1)
 def start_client(mpf_ctx, parallel, zerocopy):
-    result = !iperf3 -f k -t 2 -P $parallel $zerocopy -c {mpf_ctx['roles']['server']['interfaces'][0]['ip']} | tail -n 3 | grep -ioE "[0-9.]+ [kmg]bits"
+    result = %ex iperf3 -f k -t 2 -P $parallel $zerocopy -c {mpf_ctx['roles']['server']['interfaces'][0]['ip']} | tail -n 3 | grep -ioE "[0-9.]+ [kmg]bits"
     return {'goodput': result[0]}

-mpf.run_experiment()
+df = mpf.run_experiment()
 ```

 The script defines several parts constituting the experiment.
 First, it defines two variables that will be explored in the experiment. mpf combines the values of each variable to derive the experiment runs.
 Second, mpf allows defining functions that will be executed on particular nodes of the cluster.
-In our example, the function `start_server` will be executed in the background on the machine bearing the `server` role.
-The `start_client` function will be executed after a one second delay.
+In our example, the function `start_server` will be executed on the machine bearing the `server` role.
+The `start_client` function will be executed following a one second delay after the previous function completed.
 This function specifies three parameters.
 The `mpf_ctx` object describes the context of the experiment, e.g., the IP addresses of each node. `parallel`, `zerocopy` will receive values from the ranges defined above.
 The `start_client` collect the iperf3 goodput and returns it as part of the result dictionary.

+After the experiment has ran, a pandas Dataframe is returned with the experiment variables composing its indexes and the results its columns.
+Each row corresponds to one run.

 The script can be executed directly and receive a cluster YAML file defining the machines that will run the experiment.